Keksuccino/docs_fancymenu/localization.md

 ### Adding More Languages

-But your currently only have one language, so it's not really localization, right?
+Now you have your text content localized to English, but well, it's **only** localized to English, so it's not really localized yet, right?

 Well, no problem!
 Just like you've created and edited your `en_us.local` file, you can now make files for other languages!